10 Best Forex Cards in India for Students and Tourists in 2025

 Benefits of Niyo Global Forex Card

-• 5% TCS is charged if total shopping transactions exceeding ₹7 lakhs in a given financial year – 5% tax on per transaction
+• 5% TCS is charged if total shopping transactions exceed ₹7 lakhs in a given financial year – 5% tax on per transaction

 #2.
 Makemytrip Tripmoney Global Cash Card – Forex Card